 The TOPS Research Achievement Award recognizes an individual for singular achievement or contribution to research in the field of obesity.
 This award is made possible through an annual donation from the Take Off Pounds Sensibly Club, Inc. (TOPS).
 The recipient receives a $5,000 award along with a plaque and a $1,000 travel stipend to cover travel for the current ObesityWeek®.
 The award is presented during a concurrent session at which time the recipient will present the TOPS Research Achievement Award Lecture.

-The Friends of Albert (Mickey) Stunkard Lifetime Achievement Award is designed to recognize people who, like Mickey Stunkard, have made a lifetime of outstanding contributions to the field of obesity in terms of scholarship, mentorship, and education.
-The recipient receives a plaque and a $1,000 award.
-The award is presented during a concurrent session and the recipient will present the Friends of Albert Stunkard Lifetime Achievement Award Lecture.
+The Friends of Albert (Mickey) Stunkard Lifetime Achievement Award is designed to recognize people who, like Stunkard, have made a lifetime of outstanding contributions to the field of obesity in terms of scholarship, mentorship, and education.
+The recipient receives $1,000 and a plaque.
+The award is presented during a concurrent session at ObesityWeek® and the recipient will present the Friends of Albert Stunkard Lifetime Achievement Award Lecture.
 To be eligible for the award, the recipient must be a TOS member in good standing.

 Thomas A. Wadden Award for Distinguished Mentorship honors a mid-career or senior TOS member for distinguished mentorship of the Society’s early career investigators.
 The award is named for Professor Thomas Wadden, PhD.
 For more than 30 years, Wadden has mentored many individuals who pursued successful careers in obesity research and clinical care.
 The recipient receives a plaque along with a $1,000 award.
 To be eligible for the award, the recipient must be a TOS member in good standing.